mikehanwu/pokecrystal/README.md

 Done:

 WIP:

-Story overhaul
+* Story overhaul

-     -Team rocket is encouraging you
+     * Team rocket is encouraging you
-     -Rival is childhood best friend
+     * Rival is childhood best friend
-     -Oak is a jerk
+     * Oak is a jerk
-     -Mom is abusive
+     * Mom is abusive
-     -Givonni is your hero
+     * Givonni is your hero

-All 251 pokemon available
+* All 251 pokemon available

-     List of legendaries
+     * List of legendaries

-Increase difficulty for gym leader
+* Increase difficulty for gym leader

-Updated Pokemon party for Ash.
+* Updated Pokemon party for Ash.

-     Follow the anime closer.
+     * Follow the anime closer.

-1 Random patch of grass with every possible pokemon
+* 1 Random patch of grass with every possible pokemon

-     -All level 5
+     * All level 5

-Missingo
+* Missingo

-Random talker
+* Random talker

+* Gambler mode
-Gambler mode - Initial double money higher
+     * Initial double money higher

-Secret crush
+* Secret crush

 Maybe?:
--Hold B to run
+* Hold B to run

--New Pokemon: Mike
+* New Pokemon: Mike

 ----------------------------------------------------------------------------